 Avoid Dairy Products

-I know… We are telling you to eat spicy foods and then avoid the dairy milk that would help to tame the burn afterwards, however, research shows that the fat content in dairy products can cause ones throat mucus to thicken.
+I know… We are telling you to eat spicy foods and then avoid the dairy milk that would help to tame the burn afterward, however, research shows that the fat content in dairy products can cause ones throat mucus to thicken.
 So while dairy itself may not cause an increase in mucus production, it certainly will not help one to clear out and regain comfort from preexisting mucus build up (4).
 If you feel like you can’t give up your daily glass of milk, consider trying dairy alternatives such as almond, cashew or soy milk!

 Herbs, Spices, and Homeopathy